fanagislab/DBG_assembly/clean_illumina/ReadMe.txt

 The input file should be fastq format, and there are two result files: one is the clean reads file, and the other one is a statistics file.

-More help information can be obtained by typing "clean_lowqual" or "clean_lowqual -h" in the command line.
+More help information can be obtained by typing "clean_adapter" or "clean_adapter -h" in the command line.

 3. Furthermore